Matthew McAuliffe, MD

 Dr. Matthew McAuliffe specializes in Interventional Spine and Sports Medicine with background training in Physical Medicine and Rehabilitation.
 He treats patients ranging from children to older adults and a broad array of common and complex spine, neuromuscular and musculoskeletal conditions.

 He completed his undergraduate training at Arizona State University and his medical degree at Pennsylvania State Medical School.
 Dr. McAuliffe next finished an internship at Louisiana State University, followed by residency training in physical medicine and rehabilitation at Thomas Jefferson University Hospital.
 He furthered his medical training by completing fellowship-training in interventional spine and sports with Marko Bodor, MD.
 The Bodor Clinic was among the first to combine high resolution ultrasound with computers (EMG) to diagnose muscle and nerve disorders.
+Dr. McAuliffe is board-certified in electrodiagnostic medicine by the American Board of Electrodiagnostic Medicine.

 Dr. McAuliffe is experienced in diagnostic ultrasound.
 He can diagnose rotator cuff tears, ulnar collateral ligament tears of the elbow, glut medius / minimus tears, tendinosis in any of the above tendons, ligament disease, calcific tendonitis, and other tendon or ligament tears.
 Ultrasound is more sensitive than MRI for a number of conditions including rotator cuff tears.